sblauth/cashocs/demos/documented/optimal_control/demo_04_multiple_variables/demo_04.md

 Demo 04 : Multiple Variables
 ============================

-In this demo we show how cestrel can be used to treat multiple state equations as constraint.
+In this demo we show how cashocs can be used to treat multiple state equations as constraint.
 Additionally, this also highlights how multiple controls can be treated.
 As model example, we consider the following problem